 This line of thinking has become so ingrained in our collective psyche now.
 Concepts are broadened and lexicons are arched on top of each other.
 The definition of the word “Western” has become vague and ripe for overuse by woke idealogues to mean other things like “racism,” “oppression,” and “colonialism.”
 They characterize this position as defining Western civilization by every bad cultural and political feature that happened to emerge from the western part of the Eurasian continent.

-By simply displaying support for values that are direct outputs of the West—which include civil rights, equality before the law, procedural justice, and liberal democracy—woke idealogues find people like me guilty of upholding a “vile” institution.
+By simply displaying support for values that are direct outputs of the West—which include civil rights, equality before the law, procedural justice, and liberal democracy—people like me are found guilty by woke idealogues for upholding a “vile” institution.
 They misconstrue our support for Western civilization as a promotion of White civilization’s supremacy, White nationalism, cultural racism, and colonialism.
 And therefore, we must be opposed at all costs.
 This argument epitomizes how one’s fundamental reasoning and moral compass may be befuddled when immersed too deeply in wokeness.

 Following suit, the Chinese Communist Party and theocratic leaders of the Middle East can effortlessly undermine their dissidents’ fight for liberty and civil rights by deploying “Western” as a smear and accusing them of being in a secret league with the West.
 Hence, when people here only see the West—thereby Western values—through the lens of wokeness, they demonstrate the distorted moral vision of overlooking global tyrannies.
 Ultimately, they belittle the universal aspirations of the dissidents who hunger for the ideal of freedom—or in other words, their own “Western values.”